Ian Evatt: Blackpool

 QPR terminated Evatt's contract, enabling him to join Blackpool on a permanent basis on 5 January 2007, during the transfer window.
 He signed an 18-month contract, with the League One club having an option for a further year.

-Evatt scored his first goal for the Seasiders in the fourth round of the FA Cup against Norwich City on 27 January 2007.
+Evatt scored his first goal for Blackpool in the fourth round of the FA Cup against Norwich City on 27 January 2007.
 His equaliser took the tie to a replay at Carrow Road.

 On 19 March 2007, Evatt was named in the Press Association's League One "Team of the Week".
-In May 2007 he was part of the Blackpool team that won promotion to the Championship in the 2006–07 Play-Off Final at Wembley Stadium.
+In May 2007, he was part of the Blackpool team that won promotion to the Championship in the 2007 play-off final at Wembley Stadium.

-After 2 1/2 months out with a medial knee ligament injury Evatt returned to action on 8 December 2007, as a 65th-minute substitute for Michael Jackson in the West Lancashire derby against Preston North End.
+After 2 1/2 months out with a medial knee ligament injury, Evatt returned to action on 8 December 2007, as a 65th-minute substitute for Michael Jackson in the West Lancashire derby against Preston North End.
 However, he was out of action again in early 2008 when he suffered back and hamstring injuries.

 Evatt scored his first League goal for Blackpool on 25 October 2008 at Bloomfield Road when he headed their second equaliser in a 2–2 draw with Crystal Palace.

-He made his 100th League appearance for Blackpool on 24 January 2009, in a 2–0 victory over Birmingham City at Bloomfield Road.
+He made his 100th Football League appearance for Blackpool on 24 January 2009, in a 2–0 victory over Birmingham City at Bloomfield Road.
 On 2 April 2009, Evatt signed a new two-year contract with Blackpool, with an option for a further year.

-Evatt scored his second League goal for the Seasiders on 15 August 2009 in Blackpool's first home game of the 2009–10 season, a 1–1 draw at Bloomfield Road against Cardiff City.
+Evatt scored his second League goal for Blackpool on 15 August 2009 in their first home game of the 2009–10 season, a 1–1 draw at Bloomfield Road against Cardiff City.
 His 300th career appearance was as a 36th-minute substitute in a 0–0 draw with Swansea City at the Liberty Stadium on 24 October.
 He was named in The Championship "Team of the Week" following his performance and goal in Blackpool's 4–1 home win over Scunthorpe United on 7 November.

 After Blackpool's promotion to the Premier League, he was sent off half an hour into their second fixture, a 6–0 reversal at Arsenal on 21 August 2010.

 Evatt was named in the "Team of the Week" for week fourteen of the campaign, sharing the centre-back role with Aston Villa's Ciaran Clark.

 Evatt was Blackpool's only ever-present player in their 38 Premier League matches during the 2010–11 season.
 This included one substitute appearance against Aston Villa at Villa Park on 10 November 2010.

 After the departure of Keith Southern to Huddersfield Town in July 2012, Evatt inherited the accolade of being Blackpool's longest-serving current player.